Oral Care Concerns And The Elderly

 Our bodies undergo many changes as we age, which requires changes to our lifestyle and routine.
 The changes often lead to new concerns or worsen existing issues, and some changes are more noticeable than others.
 These are some of the common oral changes that are experienced by and affect the elderly.

 Dry mouth is also referred to as Xerostomia.
 A mouth that is constantly dry increases the risk of tooth decay.
 A lack of saliva prevents the washing away or flushing of food debris and leads to bad breath.
 Bacteria in the mouth builds up rapidly when there is a lack of saliva present in the mouth.
 Saliva also plays a role in keeping the soft tissues of the mouth healthy.
 When the mouth is constantly dry, the soft tissues such as the tongue and gums can become wounded and become infected.

 A dry mouth may be due to issues with the salivary glands located in the mouth, the type of medications used, or naturally occurring with age in the elderly.
-If your dry mouth started soon after you starting taking a new medication or after a change of medication or dosage, let your doctor know.
+If your dry mouth started after you began taking a new medication or after a change of dosage, let your doctor know.